 Jason Peterson, Store Manager, RDO Equipment Co. — Aberdeen, ND, and Aberdeen Area Veterans Inc. representatives meet with their Community Builder Grant from the Offutt Family Foundation.
 Listed from left to right, Thomas Croymans, Treasurer AAVI, Dustin Stieha, Sean Johnson, AAVI member, Jason Peterson, Mark Dorn, Mark Jensen, and Colin Artz.

-Staples All Veterans and Community Park Association received $5,000 after being nominated by Scott Salthe, a R.D.
+Staples All Veterans and Community Park Association received a grant after being nominated by Scott Salthe, a R.D.
 Offutt Farms Support professional in Staples, Minnesota.
 The Association will use the funds to buy engraved pavers for the park to highlight area veterans with their years of service.

 Several Veterans of Foreign Wars Posts across R.D.
 Offutt Company’s footprint received Community Builder Grants.

-American Legion Post 366 received $15,000 after R.D.
+American Legion Post 366 received a grant after a R.D.
 Offutt Farms team member Jonathan Robbins nominated them.
 This American Legion Post in Wadena, Minn. will use the grant to expand its community outreach and education programs including their "Sponsor a Solider" initiative where school-aged children send care packages to a solider with a letter.